Employer Information

 Main duties of the placement

-• Ward cover
+• Ward based duties

 Typical working pattern in this placement

-The on call pattern is two blocks of 2 weeks medical on call cover (take and wards).
 Occasional F2 C cover:- 9am-5pm normal working hours at BRI and then 5pm-10pm on-call in the BRI (ward based) and occasional Cover O:- 9am – 5pm normal working hours in the BRI and then 5pm – 10pm in the Bristol General Hospital (ward based) or occasional 9am – 5pm weekends on-call in BGH (ward based).

 It is important to note that this description is a typical example of your placement and is subject to change.